 - By printing out the FOIA request form, filling it out, and mailing it to the following address:

 - By filling out the FOIA request form and faxing it to the attention of the FOIA Officer at (217) 524-3698.

 - By completing the Online FOIA Request Form and then clicking the "Submit Request" button.

-IEMA's public records are maintained and organized within each IEMA division by program, site location, facility name, grant/contract project, annual chronology, individual name, date, etc. Consequently, it is important to provide specific descriptive information when requesting information through the FOIA process in order to identify the appropriate division’s files, database, archive, etc.
+IEMA-OHS's public records are maintained and organized within each IEMA-OHS division by program, site location, facility name, grant/contract project, annual chronology, individual name, date, etc. Consequently, it is important to provide specific descriptive information when requesting information through the FOIA process in order to identify the appropriate division’s files, database, archive, etc.

-This website information concerning the IEMA FOIA program is being provided as required by Section 4 of the FOIA (5 ILCS 140/4).
+This website information concerning the IEMA-OHS FOIA program is being provided as required by Section 4 of the FOIA (5 ILCS 140/4).
 This website information may be revised and/or updated in the future.